by Tammy Taylor

 The abbreviated instructions are as easy as this: Heat milk & powdered milk to 180 degrees, cool to 105 degrees, stir in yogurt starter & incubate in warm place undisturbed until thick.
 Whaaaaat?
 Can it really be this easy?
 YES, Really!

 I start with 1/2 gallon of 2% milk and stir in 2 cups instant powdered milk.
 This makes the yogurt a little thicker and I believe it also adds protein.
-(Buying in bulk can save you money on the powdered milk you have to buy.

 I’ve tried this recipe with skim milk but wasn’t happy with the texture of the yogurt.
 I’m sure I would love the texture of whole milk but the 2% is a happy balance – nice silky-thick yogurt with less fat.
 Feel free to use whole milk if you like.